kthackse/website/README.md

 - Job offers management related to companies which can be both internal or external linking it to the company's own recruitment tool.
 - Job applications created by registered users on the system.

+### Pages

+- Page management, add static pages to the website setting the title and content.

 ## Project setup

 Requirements: Python 3, virtualenv and pip.